Code-Institute-Submissions/Sojasmine-my-MLS1-Tina-s-Bakery_AprResub/README.md

 > The additional request is for that.
 Customers can explain and write in detail their wishes.
 ##### As a returning customer:
 * I wish that I can find my favorites.
-> Customers ca scroll throught the images.
+> Customers can scroll through the images.
 * I hope they have something new and interesting to offer.
 > New theme for a different season.
 * I wish I can get a discount.